 - Ask how they are doing and if they like your content

-- They could vote on what your next stream will be about (play popular games for your followers)
+- Let them vote on what your next stream should be about (play popular games for your followers)

 - Consider playing a game where users can interact with you